AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

   public static void main(String[] args)
   {
     String placeName = "New Brunswick";
-    /* Add your code within the parentheses below. */ System.out.println();
+    /* 	What is the length of placeName?
+	What is the indexOf "N"?        */
+    System.out.println();
   }
 }